chemfiles/chemfiles/doc/src/configuration.rst

 ---------------------------------

 The ``[types]`` section of the configuration file allow to change atomic types to make sure they match element name.
-For example, in a simulatiion where water molecules are named ``Hw-Ow-Hw``, one may use this section of the input file like this:
+For example, in a simulation where water molecules are named ``Hw-Ow-Hw``, one may use this section of the input file like this: